zowe/docs-site/docs/user-guide/cli-configure-daemon-on-zlinux-os.md

    zowe-cli/zowex
    ```

-6. Build the daemon binaries.
-Issue the following command:
+6. Build the daemon binary.
+Issue the following command from the `zowe-cli/zowex` directory:

    ```
    cargo build —-release